 Enter the destination URL

-Paste in your target destination URL, type in the Link Text to display with the link and tick the ‘Open link in a new window/tab’ check box to open the link in a new window/tab …
+Paste in the URL of your target destination, enter the Link Text to display with the link and choose whether to open the link in a new window/tab …

 (WordPress Insert/edit link editor)